-Improving your drawing skills will boost your artwork to a new level, and who knows, you may find that drawing becomes your new favorite form of art.
+Improving your drawing skills will boost your artwork to a new level.
+Drawing helps you to understand shading, value and shape and you can translate those concepts into other forms of art.

 Practicing your drawing consistently is the number one thing that will improve your skill.